Gerhard Homuth: World War II

 World War II in Europe began on Friday, 1 September 1939, when German forces invaded Poland.
 In preparation for the invasion, I.(J)/LG 2 had deployed to an airfield at Malzkow, present-day Malczkowo.
 The Gruppe supported the 4th Army as part of Army Group North.

 On 1 October 1939, the new I. Gruppe (1st group) of Jagdgeschwader 27 (JG 27—27th Fighter Wing) was created at Münster-Handorf Airfield and placed under command of Hauptmann Helmut Riegel.
-Homuth was transferred and served as adjutant to Riegel, supporting him in the creation of the Gruppe.
+Homuth was transferred and served as Gruppen-Adjutant, the adjutant to Riegel, supporting him in the creation of the Gruppe.
 On 22 January 1940, the Gruppe moved to Krefeld Airfield where they were tasked with flying fighter protection during the "Phoney War" along the German – Belgian border.
 During this period, the pilots had little to no enemy contact.
 On 1 February, Homuth was appointed Staffelkapitän (squadron leader) of 3.
 Staffel of JG 27, replacing Oberleutnant Gerhard Rutsch in this capacity.
+In consequence, Oberleutnant Günther Bode was appointed Gruppen-Adjutant.
 In late March, I. Gruppe moved to an airfield at Mönchengladbach.
 In April, Homuth was briefly assigned to III.
 Gruppe of Jagdgeschwader 53 (JG 53—53rd Fighter Wing) which was commanded by Hauptmann Werner Mölders.
 Mölders' III./JG 53 was stationed further south on the German – French border and had already been engaged in aerial combat with Armée de l'air (French Air Force) and the Royal Air Force (RAF) of the British Expeditionary Force.
 The idea behind this assignment was to provide Homuth, and other Luftwaffe pilots, some combat experience.

 Battle of France and Britain

 On 10 May 1940, German forces launched the invasion of France and the Low Countries (Fall Gelb).
 At the start of the invasion, I. Gruppe of JG 27 was subordinated to the VIII.
 Fliegerkorps (8th Air Corps).
 The next day, Homuth claimed his first victory on 11 May, shooting down a Bristol Blenheim bomber in the late afternoon.
 That day, I. Gruppe operated in the area of Maastricht.
 The following day, 3.
 Staffel intercepted eight low flying Blenheim bombers on a mission to bomb the bridges crossing the Meuse and Albert Canal near Veldwezelt.
 Defending against this attack, Homuth shot down one of the Blenheim bombers.
+His opponent likely belonged to the RAF No. 110 Squadron.
 On 18 May, I. Gruppe moved to Charleville located approximately 15 km west-northwest of Sedan.
 The next day, Homuth claimed a Hawker Hurricane fighter shot down.
 On 22 May, the Gruppe moved to Guise.
 Three days later, they were ordered to Saint-Omer for combat against the encircled Allied forces fighting in the Battle of Dunkirk.
 Prior to the relocation, Homuth shot down a Blenheim bomber, his fourth aerial victory.
 The Gruppe returned to Guise on 31 May.